United We Dream and the National Immigration Law Center created the following answers to frequently asked questions.

 When you’re submitting a renewal application, you must fill out all sections of the forms and answer all the questions except those designated “For Initial Requests Only.”
 You must also submit any new documents relevant to your removal proceedings or criminal history that you have not submitted previously.

-USCIS asks that no additional documents be sent, not even proof that you have resided continuously in the U.S. since you first received DACA.
+USCIS asks that no additional documents be sent, not even proof that you have resided continuously in the U.S. since you received DACA.
 USCIS advises that you keep all documents that provide evidence that you meet all the guidelines.
 USCIS reserves the right to ask you for additional information, documents, and statements to verify information on your DACA renewal application.
 USCIS also reserves the right to contact government agencies and others to verify the information provided in the application.

 NOTE: If your DACA was granted initially by U.S. Immigration and Customs Enforcement (ICE) and not USCIS, you must fill out all the sections and answer all the questions on the forms and submit all supporting documentation as if you were filing an initial request.
 The completed forms and supporting documentation must then be submitted to USCIS.